 It should not surprise you, but ants are attracted to food.
 What may be surprising is what foods interest ants.
 Some of them are things you would not consider to be food.
 So, if you've been thinking that you'll remove food sources around your home to reduce ants, you need to take a minute to learn what ants like.
 Let's break it down.

-Some ants are drawn to foods that have carbohydrates.
+Some Phoenix ants are drawn to foods that have carbohydrates.
 When they get into your garbage, they're looking for starchy and sugary food remnants.
-But the foods you throw away are not the only food they'll eat.
+But the foods you throw away are not the only food they will eat.
 One of the most attractive food options for ants that like sweets is a substance called honeydew.
-This is produced by aphids, scales, and other ants that damage the plants in your landscaping.
+This is produced by aphids, scales, and other insects that damage the plants in your landscaping.
 If you want to reduce ants, you need to make an effort to reduce plant-damaging insects.
 Here are a few tips:

 If you only have a few aphids now and again, you can pick them off by hand or wash them off with water.

 Some ants are attracted to protein sources.
-They'll be lured to your exterior by meat remnants on your grill, or by pet food placed down outside.
-But they don't just eat the food you or your pet eats.
-They'll eat dead bugs.
-If you have bug activity around your home, you're going to have a food source that is interesting to this type of ant.
-We recommend taking steps to reduce bugs.
+They'll be lured close to your home by meat remnants on your grill or by pet food placed down outside.
+But they don't just eat the food you or your pets eat.
+They'll also eat dead bugs.
+If you have bug activity around your home, you're going to have a food source that is interesting to these types of ants.
+We recommend taking the following steps to reduce bugs:

 Reduce moisture to reduce bug activity.
 Your gutters are a great place to start.
 Remove clogs and fix any breaks.
 This will reduce perimeter dampness and oversaturation of the ground near your home.

 Reduce shade.
-If you have densely shaded areas, these can promote damp conditions and inspire bug activity.
+If you have densely shaded areas, these can promote damp conditions and inspire insect activity.